 Normally, Wong would assist in planning any number of construction projects for the Construction Management company based out of Vancouver, British Columbia.
 But since he works at the head office and project teams work on remote sites, he had a new task: find a collaborative solution the entire team could easily adopt to continuously improve daily operations utilizing emerging technologies.

 Adding to the challenge was that many of Wong’s co-workers still preferred using pen and paper for much of their work.
 And, as with any team, the range of technological know-how was incredibly varied.
-While younger members of the team could navigate new software with relative ease, the pen-and-paper type questioned how valuable a more tech-based solution would be.
+Younger members navigated new software with relative ease.
+But the pen-and-paper type questioned how valuable a more tech-based solution would be.

-Read on to see how Jonathan Wong and the rest of the construction team made the Vibe Board part of their new daily routine.
+Read on to see how Jonathan Wong and the rest of the team incorporates the Vibe board into every workday.

 Without the ability to work together or look at a co-worker’s computer screen in-person, adopting new practices was necessary.
-SBW wanted to incorporate digital whiteboards into their workflow prior to the onset of COVID-19, but the pandemic hastened their search, as did the company’s move to a new office.
+SBW wanted to add digital whiteboards to their workflow prior to the onset of COVID-19.
+But the pandemic hastened their search, as did the company’s move to a new office.

-Wong also looked into Samsung and the Microsoft Surface Hub , but the Surface Hub in particular was more expensive than what the team wanted.
-With further research, Wong discovered that the Vibe board not only had the best value and made the most economical sense (the company could purchase three Vibe boards for the price of one Surface Hub), but it was also the lowest risk option for the company’s needs.
+Wong also looked into Samsung and the Microsoft Surface Hub .
+The Surface Hub in particular was more expensive than what the team wanted.
+With further research, Wong discovered that the Vibe board had a lot of benefits.
+Not only did it have the best value and make the most economical sense (the company could purchase three Vibe boards for the price of one Surface Hub), but it was also the lowest risk option for the company’s needs.
 Another selling point: the ease of getting right to work.

 “We didn’t have to assemble anything,” Wong said. “[And] the touchscreen capability is more seamless than someone clicking a mouse and keyboard.
 It’s good that you have those options; it’s just when you’re in the thick of things, moving around on the page or on the screen, [the touchscreen] is easier instead of scrolling or adjusting your window so you can zoom in or zoom out.”